'It's not who we are': Georgia is defying the CFB offensive revolution

 It isn't like Georgia's offense is choosing to use flip phones on a G5 network.
 Early departures for the NFL and injuries have influenced game plans and playcalling.
 The team's top three pass-catchers from 2018 -- juniors Riley Ridley, Mecole Hardman and Isaac Nauta -- left early for the NFL.
 Senior wide receiver Terry Godwin also departed, and then Smart dismissed top returning wideout JJ Holloman from the team in June because of an alleged domestic assault in 2018.

-Miami transfer Lawrence Cager, the Bulldogs' most consistent receiver this season, was bothered by a shoulder injury and then suffered a season-ending ankle injury in practice a week ago.
+Miami transfer Lawrence Cager (92 PlayStation rating), the Bulldogs' most consistent receiver this season, was bothered by a shoulder injury and then suffered a season-ending ankle injury in practice a week ago.
 Freshman receiver George Pickens is suspended for the first half of the SEC championship game after he was ejected for fighting in last week's game at Georgia Tech.

 The Bulldogs also have a new playcaller, James Coley, after former offensive coordinator Jim Chaney left for Tennessee.